-- 6 Choose the correct form of the verbs to complete the text.
+- 5 Listen to Tina.
+Where is she and what is she doing? - 6 Ochoose the correct form of the verbs to complete the text.
 Then listen again and check.

 We're in Freiburg!
-We've only been here for a day but we did / have done so many things already.
-Our bus has arrived / arrived from Basel Airport at 6 pm.
+We've only been here for a day, but we did / have done so many things already.
+Our bus has arrived / arrived from Basel Airport at 6 p.m.
 It has been / was dark then, so we have gone / went to our guesthouse near the Black Forest.
 When we have woken up / woke up this morning, the view was / has been incredible.

-I have never seen / never saw anything so beautiful as this forest.
-We have left / left the hotel at 9 am to do some sightseeing.
+I have never seen / never saw anything so beautiful like this forest.
+We have left / left the hotel at 9 a.m. to do some sightseeing.
 We have visited / visited the Augustiner Museum and the Mundenhof zoo.
-After lunch we have rented / rented bikes and we have cycled / cycled for a couple of hours in a park located in the West of the city centre, called Seepark.
+After lunch, we have rented / rented bikes and we have cycled / cycled for a couple of hours in a park located in the West of the city centre, called Seepark.
 We haven't had / didn't have anything to eat since lunchtime!

-7 Imagine you are adventure travellers.
+7 Work with a partner.
+Imagine you are adventure travellers.
 Take turns to interview each other.